Networks

 3. Visual settings for the view such as the background color, edge type, color of nodes, etc.

-To open a saved view in Polinode you simply click on the Open button in the left-hand-side menu and then select the view that you would like to open.
+To open a saved view in Polinode you simply click the Open button in the left-hand-side menu and then click on the name of the view that you would like to open.
 That view will then be applied, including the positions of nodes, the saved layers and the visual settings.

-Within the open views dialogue that will open you can also make any saved view the default view for the network and you can delete any previously saved view.
+Within the open views dialogue that will open you can also make any saved view the default view for the network and you can delete any previously saved view by using the icons under Actions.
 The default view for a network will open automatically when the network is first opened in the explore view.
+By default views are sorted by the date that they were last modified but you can also sort them by the name of the view or the date created by clicking those column headings in the table.
+You can also search for views by name using the search input.

 TIP